uutzinger/C12880MA/README.md

 The hardware can be purchased here https://groupgets.com/manufacturers/hamamatsu-photonics/products/c12880ma-micro-spectrometer

-Connections to several pins on Teensy will need to be made according the instructions in the header of the program.
+Connections to several pins on Teensy will need to be made:

 C12880MA             Teensy 3.2
 ==============================================================================================